Skip to main content

 Offer created

-A borrower or lender publishes an offer in the offerbook with their desired terms (collateral, USDC amount, LTV, APR/APY), expressing their intentions openly.
-Lend offers are visible for 24 hours.
-Borrow offers are visible for 1 to 7 days (set by the borrower).
+A borrower or lender publishes an offer in the offerbook with their desired terms (collateral, USDC amount, LTV, APR/APY, loan duration, partial fill settings).
+Lend offers are visible for 24 hours; borrow offers for 1, 3, or 7 days.
 Expired offers can be renewed without recreating them.

 2